alexpovel/latex-cookbook/README.md

    This can take hours to read up upon, understand, explain, implement and getting to run.
-   In some cases, it will be **impossible** if some required part of a project conflicts with a pre-existing thing on your computer.
+   In some cases, it will be **impossible** if some required part of a project conflicts with a pre-existing condition on your machine.
    For example, project *A* requires `perl` in version `6.9.0`, but project *B* requires version `4.2.0`.
    This is what Docker is all about: **isolation**.